Philippines: Military plane crash kills at least 45 | DW | 04.07.2021

 The cause of the crash was not immediately clear.

-Military spokesperson Colonel Edgard Arevalo said there are no signs of an attack on the aircraft.
+Military spokesperson Colonel Edgard Arevalo said there are no signs of an attack.

-The region has a heavy military presence to counter operations against several militant groups that operate in the area, including Abu Sayyaf.
+The region has a heavy military presence to fight against several militant groups that operate in the area, including Abu Sayyaf.